-“They want a viable alternative, One Nation is that alternative, and we will stand up and we will speak up for every South Australian without fear or favour,” he said.
+“They [voters] want a viable alternative, One Nation is that alternative, and we will stand up and we will speak up for every South Australian without fear or favour,” he said.

 “Australians, my promise to all of you, and this team’s promise to you, is that we will never shirk an issue.
 We will never stop speaking up for every South Australian.
 We will never stop going to visit the communities that have been forgotten.”

-“To all the people who have voted one Nation please believe me when I say you have a strong leader here in Cory Bernardi in South Australia,” Hanson said.
+“To all the people who have voted One Nation please believe me when I say you have a strong leader here in Cory Bernardi in South Australia,” Hanson said.

-“Peter Malinauskas congratulations on your win….
-I’m still in South Australia now… but guess what mate, I’m leaving you some landmines, they are called One Nation members of parliament ..
+“But guess what mate, I’m leaving you some landmines, they are called One Nation members of parliament ..
 I’m suggesting don’t step on them because they will explode.”

-She was unsure if One Nation would win one, two or three lower house seats.
+Hanson told the crowd that she was unsure if One Nation would win one, two or three lower house seats.

 “I guess it really does just typify what we’re seeing in South Australia … people are coming up to the polling booths looking for an orange t-shirt as a protest vote.